skylight-hq/skylight.digital/pages/brand/identity/imagery.md

 ## Illustration

-Illustration is the de-facto visual style for Skylight.
+We use illustration as our primary visual style.
 It makes us feel different and vibrant, and helps us tell better stories through art.
-Illustrations are a critical part of Skylight’s brand.
+Illustrations are a key part of Skylight’s brand.

 Creating new artwork?
 You should check the Illustration Guidelines.
 </div>